oasci/reptar/docs/source/parsers-extractors.rst

 We would love for you to add functionality to reptar, but sometimes you just need to get your information and move on.

 Reptar was designed to be easily accommodate custom extractors for a supported parser.
-You can write your own :class:`~reptar.extractors.extractor.extractor` child class that implements its own triggers and extractor methods.
+You can write your own :class:`~reptar.extractors.Extractor` child class that implements its own triggers and extractor methods.